-Over the last years, ACT and other civil society organizations have been actively advocating for actions that would help clarify the fate of their loved ones.
-Progress has recently been achieved on this issue through the State Council's (Shura Council) recognition of the 'right to know' and the submission of a draft law aiming at establishing a commission to uncover the fate of the disappeared.
+Over the last years, progress has recently been achieved on this issue through the State Council's (Shura Council) recognition of the 'right to know' and the submission of a draft law aiming at establishing a commission to uncover the fate of the disappeared.

 In light of the State’s failure to address the issue for over three decades, civil society led by the family associations, has developed a concrete plan based on Lebanese legislation and on international standards: